 A young boy goes to meet a ruined industrialist in a treeless wasteland and hear his tale of what happened to him.
 His tragic story is about how he began a thriving business with a useless fashion product derived from the trees of a forest.
 As his business booms, the forest and its inhabitants suffer as he wantonly clearcuts without regard to the warnings of a wise old creature called the Lorax about the dire consequences of his greed.
-Written by

 Kenneth Chisholm <email@example.com>